Last Updated: August 02, 2021

 Networking and Informational Interviews

 A critical element throughout MBA programs is networking.
-As an MBA student, you have access to all of your business school’s alumni.
-This is why it can be helpful to attend school in a location near where you’d like to live after you graduate.
-Many schools will give you access to their alumni networks as soon as you confirm your intent to attend the school.
-Take advantage of this networking opportunity and start reaching out before you start classes.
+As MBA students, candidates will have access to all of their business school’s alumni.
+This is why it can be helpful to attend school in a location near where they would like to live after graduation.
+Many schools will give candidates access to their alumni networks as soon as they enroll in the course.
+Candidates must take advantage of this networking opportunity and start reaching out even before the classes begin.

 An important part of networking is setting up informational interviews.
 An informational interview is the interview candidates can take with their alumni where they can ask important questions to them in order to gain insight regarding the career option they wish to pursue or about the industry they work in.
 During these informal interviews, candidates must try to learn about the interviewee’s position, the company, and how the interviewee chose that position and company.
 Learning about others’ journeys that got them to where they are today will help candidates learn more about how to approach their post-graduation job search.